Senior Leadership Team

 Dianna Civello, MA

-Civello has dedicated her career to education, transitioning from Spanish teacher to director of development at the Buffalo Seminary, where she led a successful Sesquicentennial Campaign.
+Dianna has dedicated her career to education, transitioning from Spanish teacher to director of development at the Buffalo Seminary, where she led a successful Sesquicentennial Campaign.
 She joined Canisius University in 2003, raising significant funds during the Legacy of Leadership Campaign as associate vice president, and is the co-founder of both the Medical Advisory Board and the Women’s Leadership Council.
 She is responsible for leading our dedicated team of advancement professionals who are committed to fostering meaningful engagement with alumni and friends.
 By inspiring philanthropic partnerships, the advancement team helps our donors enhance the student experience at Canisius and support the outstanding work of our faculty, while securing vital resources for a sustainable future.
-Civello holds a bachelor’s in education from Buffalo State University and a master of arts degree from Middlebury College.
+She holds a bachelor’s in education from Buffalo State University and a master of arts degree from Middlebury College.
 She has received the George M. Martin Award for Excellence in Advancement, was an Athena Award Finalist, and is a proud inductee of the DiGamma Honor Society.

 Harold Fields